HagenFarrell/HospitalScenario/README.md

     2.  **Client (Participants):**
         * Option 1 (Second Editor Instance): You can run a second instance of the Unity editor with the same project (if your machine can handle it).
         * Option 2 (Build and Run): Use Unity's `File -> Build and Run` option to create a standalone executable.
 Run this executable.
-        * In the client instance (either editor or build), select the desired role (e.g., LLE, FD) and choose "Client".
-Enter the IP address of the host machine (must be on the same local network) and connect.
+        * In the client instance (either editor or build), select "Client".
+Enter the IP address of the host machine (must be on the same local network) and connect, then select desired role (e.g., LLE, FD).
 * **Basic Workflow/Example Usage:**
     1. The Instructor starts the application and hosts a server session, selecting the "Instructor" role.
     2. Other participants start the application, select their roles (LLE, FD, Dispatcher, etc.), and connect as clients to the Instructor's IP address.